civican/legisinfo/44-1/bills/C-59/bill_text.md

 ### Section 74.11

-  **(1)** On application by the Commissioner **or a person granted leave under section 103.1**, a court may order a person who it appears to the court is engaging in conduct that is reviewable under this Part not to engage in that conduct or substantially similar reviewable conduct if it appears to the court that
+  **(1)** On application by the Commissioner or a person granted leave under section 103.1, a court may order a person who it appears to the court is engaging in conduct that is reviewable under this Part not to engage in that conduct or substantially similar reviewable conduct if it appears to the court that

     serious harm is likely to ensue unless the order is issued; and

     the balance of convenience favours issuing the order.

-  **(1.1)** On application by the Commissioner **or a person granted leave under section 103.1**, a court may order any person named in the application to refrain from supplying to another person a product that it appears to the court is or is likely to be used to engage in conduct that is reviewable under this Part, or to do any act or thing that it appears to the court could prevent a person from engaging in such conduct, if it appears to the court that
+  **(1.1)** On application by the Commissioner or a person granted leave under section 103.1, a court may order any person named in the application to refrain from supplying to another person a product that it appears to the court is or is likely to be used to engage in conduct that is reviewable under this Part, or to do any act or thing that it appears to the court could prevent a person from engaging in such conduct, if it appears to the court that

     serious harm is likely to ensue unless the order is issued; and

     the balance of convenience favours issuing the order.

-  **(2)** Subject to subsection (5), an order made under subsection (1) or (1.1) has effect, or may be extended on application by the Commissioner **or a person granted leave under section 103.1**, for any period that the court considers sufficient to meet the circumstances of the case.
+  **(2)** Subject to subsection (5), an order made under subsection (1) or (1.1) has effect, or may be extended on application by the Commissioner or a person granted leave under section 103.1, for any period that the court considers sufficient to meet the circumstances of the case.

-  **(3)** Subject to subsection (4), at least 48 hours' notice of an application referred to in subsection (1), (1.1) or (2) **must** be given by or on behalf of the Commissioner **or the person granted leave under section 103.1** to the person in respect of whom the order or extension is sought.
+  **(3)** Subject to subsection (4), at least 48 hours' notice of an application referred to in subsection (1), (1.1) or (2) must be given by or on behalf of the Commissioner or the person granted leave under section 103.1 to the person in respect of whom the order or extension is sought.

-  **(4)** The court may proceed ex parte with an application made **by the Commissioner** under subsection (1) or (1.1) if it is satisfied that subsection (3) cannot reasonably be complied with or that the urgency of the situation is such that service of notice in accordance with subsection (3) would not be in the public interest.
+  **(4)** The court may proceed ex parte with an application made by the Commissioner under subsection (1) or (1.1) if it is satisfied that subsection (3) cannot reasonably be complied with or that the urgency of the situation is such that service of notice in accordance with subsection (3) would not be in the public interest.

-  **(5)** An order issued ex parte **as the result of an application made by the Commissioner under subsection (1) or (1.1) has** effect for **the** period **that is** specified in it, not exceeding seven days unless, on further application made **by the Commissioner** on notice as provided in subsection (3), the court extends the order for **any** additional period **that** it considers necessary and sufficient.
+  **(5)** An order issued ex parte as the result of an application made by the Commissioner under subsection (1) or (1.1) has effect for the period that is specified in it, not exceeding seven days unless, on further application made by the Commissioner on notice as provided in subsection (3), the court extends the order for any additional period that it considers necessary and sufficient.

-  **(6)** **If** an order issued under this section **as the result of an application made by the Commissioner under subsection (1) or (1.1)** is in effect, the Commissioner **must** proceed as expeditiously as possible to complete the inquiry under section 10 arising out of the conduct in respect of which the order was issued.
+  **(6)** If an order issued under this section as the result of an application made by the Commissioner under subsection (1) or (1.1) is in effect, the Commissioner must proceed as expeditiously as possible to complete the inquiry under section 10 arising out of the conduct in respect of which the order was issued.

 ### Section 241